inex/ixp-manager-docs-md/docs/features/dns-arpa.md

 The following variables are available for each element of the `$t->arpa` array (essentially the same as the JSON object above): `enabled, hostname, address, arpa`.
 See above for a description.

-The actually code in the bundled ISC Bind sample is as simple as:
+The actual code in the bundled ISC Bind sample is as simple as:

 ```php
 <?php foreach( $t->arpa as $a ): ?>